haniyyahh/ML-Portfolio/README.md

 ## Linear Models
 A link to the analysis of the number of Upvotes a post gets in relation to the user's reputation, total views, and total answers can be found [here](https://github.com/haniyyahh/ML_Portfolio/blob/main/linear_regression_RNotebook.pdf).
 It utilizes a linear regression model.
 A link to the analysis of the effect of different music genres on the popularity of songs can be found [here](https://github.com/haniyyahh/ML_Portfolio/blob/main/Classification_RNotebook.pdf).
 It utilizes logistic regression and Naive Bayes models.

+## ML Algorithms from Scratch
+The link to the C++ file for Logistic Regression is [here](https://github.com/haniyyahh/ML_Portfolio/blob/main/MLScratch2.cpp).
+The link to the C++ file for Naive Bayes is [here](https://github.com/haniyyahh/ML_Portfolio/blob/main/NaiveBayes.cpp).
+The documentation for this component is [here](https://github.com/haniyyahh/ML_Portfolio/blob/main/ML%20Algorithms%20from%20Scratch%20Documentation.pdf).